 A defendant that does not receive a jail sentence can also be punished in the form of a probation sentence.
 Probation for drunk driving can range from 1 day to three years, and may include mandatory alcohol classes and community service.
 There are also fees involved with probation that can be up to $50 per month.
 Violations of probation are common in DUI cases, and even a first time offender may face a jail sentence if he or she violates probation.
 Common reasons for violating probation include not attending classes, testing positive for drugs or alcohol (including marijuana) and not paying fees and costs of supervision.
 These are all considered technical violations, but that does not mean the judge will take them lightly.

 A person who is convicted of drunk driving also faces the possibility of losing their license.
 A DUI conviction carries 12 points and an automatic suspension, while a DWI conviction carries 8 points.
 If you receive a probation before judgment or PBJ, you will not receive any points unless you violate your probation and the judge takes away your PBJ.
 Points are not the only thing that can suspend your license, as refusing a breathalyzer test or testing over the limit of .08 will also trigger a suspension.
 The suspension for refusing the test recently increased after the passage of Noah’s law.
 A refusal will now come with a 270-day suspension or a 1-year period of using the engine interlock device, which will disable your car unless an alcohol free breath sample is recorded.
+Drivers who are enrolled in the interlock program face potential jail time for violation of license restriction if they are caught driving a car without interlock.
 If you have any further questions about the penalties for drunk driving contact Benjamin Herbst at 410-207-2598.